amarwahdan/AmarZero/README.md

 # AmarZero 🧠🎯
-**A Vision-Based Reinforcement Learning Agent for Real-Time Object Tracking & Planning**
+**A Vision-Based Reinforcement Learning Agent for Real-Time Object Tracking and Planning**

-Welcome to the **AmarZero** repository!
-This project implements a hybrid model-based reinforcement learning system designed for real-time object tracking tasks, in both single-object and multi-object scenarios.
+Welcome to the AmarZero repository!
+This project implements a hybrid model-based reinforcement learning system designed for real-time object tracking tasks, whether in single-object or multi-object scenarios.

+This repository contains the full implementation and research paper of **AmarZero**, a hybrid model-based reinforcement learning system for object tracking in both single and multi-object scenarios.

+---

 ## 📄 Research Paper
 🔗 [Read the research paper on Zenodo](https://zenodo.org/records/15208167)